High Calorie Foods For Hiking

 Overview

 On the trail, food is fuel.
-When you’re climbing, covering distance, and carrying everything on your back, the goal isn’t just lightweight food.
-It’s energy-dense food that delivers the most calories for its weight.
+When you’re climbing, covering distance, and carrying everything on your back, every gram counts.
+The goal isn’t just lightweight food; it’s energy-dense food that delivers the most calories for its weight.

-This guide explains how to choose good hiking food and tramping meals that keep you moving.
+This guide explains how to choose tramping food that keep you moving.
 We’ll cover the most efficient foods to take hiking, how to incorporate them into your hiking meals, and simple meal ideas for overnighters through to multi-day trips.

 In this article: